CyberGrimoire/CyberGrimoire.github.io/docs/Web/XSS/xss_reflected.md

   - **Testing and Validation:**
     - If the script executes within the victim's browser without being sanitized, the vulnerability is confirmed.

+When we find a reflection of user input within the web application, there is potential for rreflected XSS.
 ![](/assets/images/Web/XSS/XSS_Reflected_1.png)

+After confirming the user input reflection, we can try and execute JavaScript.
+We caan use a simple payloaad like **alert('XSS')**
 ![](/assets/images/Web/XSS/XSS_Reflected_2.png)

+Aaaand we have an **aalert** pop-up show on screen, confirming the execution of JavaScript.
+This JavaScript will execute in the browser.
+When the browser loads the page, and the payload we sent, it parses it as legitimate code, and executes it.
 ![](/assets/images/Web/XSS/XSS_Reflected_3.png)

+We can now try a more interesting payload, and get sensitive infomation from the victim, as an example we are going to use **alert(document.cookie)**
 ![](/assets/images/Web/XSS/XSS_Reflected_4.png)

+Which gives us the cookies stored in the client/victim browser, cookies from the web application we are exploiting, within the pop-up alert box.
 ![](/assets/images/Web/XSS/XSS_Reflected_5.png)

 ## Remediation